Welcome to Splunk Observability Cloud 🔗

 Splunk Real User Monitoring 🔗

-With Splunk Real User Monitoring, you can gain insight about the performance and health of the front-end user experience of your application.
-Splunk RUM collects performance metrics, web vitals, errors, and other forms of data to enable you to detect and troubleshoot problems in your application.
-For a complete view of your application from browser to back-end, integrate with Splunk APM.
+Splunk Real User Monitoring provides insights about the performance and health of the front-end user experience of your application.
+Splunk RUM collects performance metrics, web vitals, errors, and other forms of data to enable you to detect and troubleshoot problems in your application, measure the health of your application, and assess the performance of your user experience.

 Splunk Log Observer 🔗

 Troubleshoot your application and infrastructure behavior using high-context logs in Splunk Observability Cloud.
 With Splunk Log Observer, you can perform codeless queries on logs to detect the source of problems in your systems.
 You can also extract fields from logs in Log Observer to set up log processing rules and transform your data as it arrives.